aatishnn/tutorials/exoscale_documentation/runstatus/00_runstatus-quick-start.md

  * cannot change once you click *Create*
  * will form the sub-domain for your status page
- * must follow standard domain name rules: only letter, numbers and dashes are allowed and it must start with a letter or a number.
+ * must follow standard domain name rules: only letters, numbers and dashes are allowed and it must start with a letter or a number.

 ### General settings

 Next you can specify the basic settings for your status page, including:

  * timezone: start typing in the format Continent/City: e.g. Europe/Zurich
- * the Twitter account where you want your Runstatus to post your system status updates
+ * the Twitter account where you want Runstatus to post your system status updates
  * a human-friendly name to display on your status page.

 ### Describing your services